Fleetwood Mac: 2014–present: Buckingham's departure and the death of Christine McVie

+In October 2018, Buckingham filed a lawsuit against Fleetwood Mac for breach of fiduciary duty, breach of oral contract, and intentional interference with prospective economic advantage, among other claims.
+He later reached a settlement with the band but did not reveal the specific terms that were agreed upon.
+Buckingham also provided his version of what had led to his departure from the band.
+He said that after their performance at the MusiCares event, the band's manager, Irving Azoff, had told him that, among other things, Nicks was not happy about his reaction to the intro music for their acceptance speech being "Rhiannon", and about the way he had allegedly smirked during her thank-you speech.
+Buckingham conceded the first point, stating that it wasn't the specific song choice that was the issue, but how it reduced the impact of the band's entrance.
+Azoff subsequently told him that Nicks had given the rest of the band an ultimatum: either Buckingham went or she would.

 Former Tom Petty and the Heartbreakers guitarist Mike Campbell and Neil Finn of Crowded House were named to replace Buckingham.
-On CBS This Morning, Fleetwood said that Fleetwood Mac had been reborn and that "This is the new lineup of Fleetwood Mac."
 Aside from touring, the band planned to record new music with Campbell and Finn in the future.
 The band's "An Evening with Fleetwood Mac" tour started in October 2018.
 The band launched the tour at the iHeartRadio Music Festival on 21 September 2018 at the T-Mobile Arena in Las Vegas.

-On 8 June 2018, former Fleetwood Mac guitarist Danny Kirwan died at age 68, having contracted pneumonia earlier in the year.
-The British music magazine Mojo quoted Christine McVie as saying: "Danny Kirwan was the white English blues guy.
-Nobody else could play like him.
+On 8 June 2018, former Fleetwood Mac guitarist Danny Kirwan died at the age of 68 in a hostel for homeless alcoholics in London, after contracting pneumonia earlier in the year.
+Mojo quoted Christine McVie as saying: "Nobody else could play like him.
 He was a one-off.
-Danny and Peter [Green] gelled so well together.
-Danny had a very precise, piercing vibrato – a unique sound.
-He was a perfectionist; a fantastic musician and a fantastic writer."
-Kirwan's song "Tell Me All the Things You Do" from Kiln House was included in the set of the 2018–19 An Evening with Fleetwood Mac tour.
+Danny was a perfectionist; a fantastic musician and a fantastic writer."
+One of Kirwan's songs, "Tell Me All the Things You Do" from Kiln House, was included in the set of the "An Evening with Fleetwood Mac" tour.

 On 28 May 2020, Neil Finn, featuring Nicks and McVie with Campbell on guitar, released the song "Find Your Way Back Home" for the Auckland homeless shelter Auckland City Mission.